 Section 105 of 40 CFR Part 93 (Conformity Rule) requires, among other things, interagency consultation in the development of conformity determinations.
-To satisfy this requirement, WFRC, in cooperation with the State Division of Air Quality and several other agencies, drafted a Conformity SIP document to outline the consultation procedures to be used in air quality and transportation planning.
-The Conformity SIP is in the approval process at the time of this writing and will be submitted to EPA for approval once the public comment process is completed.
-WFRC will follow the consultation procedures as outlined in the Draft Conformity SIP in the preparation of this conformity analysis.
-As part of the consultation procedures defined in the Draft Conformity SIP, WFRC will present this report to the Regional Growth Committee and the Transportation Committee for review and comment.
+To satisfy this requirement, WFRC, in cooperation with the State Division of Air Quality and several other agencies, prepared a Conformity SIP document to outline the consultation procedures to be used in air quality and transportation planning.
+The Conformity SIP has been approved by EPA.
+WFRC will follow the consultation procedures as outlined in the Conformity SIP in the preparation of this conformity analysis.
+As part of the consultation procedures defined in the Conformity SIP, WFRC will present this report to the Regional Growth Committee and the Transportation Committee for review and comment.
 Both of these committees include a member of the Utah Air Quality Board as well as representatives of UDOT, UTA, FHWA, and FTA.
 In addition, management level staff members from the Utah Division of Air Quality are notified of meetings and agendas of the above committees.
 The Utah Division of Air Quality will also be provided with a copy of this report at the beginning of the public comment period for the RTP.

-The RTP and this Conformity Analysis were made available for public inspection and comment from April 6 to May 7, 2007, and were posted on the WFRC website at the beginning of the comment period.
+The RTP and this Conformity Analysis were made available for public inspection and comment from November 30 to January 12, 2009, and were posted on the WFRC website at the beginning of the comment period.
 Notification of the comment period was sent by mail to interested stakeholders.
-In addition, open house meetings were held on April 11, May 3, and May 7, 2007 in Davis County, Salt Lake County, and Weber County respectively.
+In addition, public comment was taken at the Regional Growth Committee meeting on January 21, 2010 and at the Wasatch Front Regional Council meeting on January 28, 2010.